debarshri/bigmap/README.md

 bigmap
 ======

-A java map implementation that wraps hbase, cassandra and mongodb.
+A java map implementation that wraps hbase, cassandra and mongodb.\\
-Allows people to cache objects in these NoSQL database.
+Allows people to cache objects in these NoSQL database via the native map interface.\\
-It makes migration of NoSQL databases easy.
+It makes migration of NoSQL databases easy.\\

+Giving Hazelcast run for its money.

 Prerequisite
 ==========